hamsternipples/nosedocs/noseblog.md

 I always thought that story was especially funny for him to include in his autobigraphy. it's almost as if tesla wanted to play some sort of backwards commentary on future events.

+### 2020-08-28 21:35 - who are the cananites?

+so I probably should edit the previous entry where I talked about the four different groups of human population groups because I have learned a lot since then and it turns out that some of that was a throwback of old ideology around the 3 sons of noah populating the whole world, when it likely isn't like that...

+this entry may be a little scattered because when I was listening to this one @[youtube](https://www.youtube.com/watch?v=7HI6iKBzVrA), one of the quotes in there was from jordan maxwell which claimed that all of hollywood was a druidic construction where they are conducting the population with their magick wand (made of holly wood), and it got me thinking about some stuff I wrote in @[noseblog](2020-08-21 14:24), where when writing that it seemed clear to me that the the aries constellation corresponded with the aryan poulation group that "invaded" around the time after the bull (taurus), ok...

+well, in anohther one of robert's videos: @[youtube](https://youtu.be/nsI60KcuiUA?t=11701), he makes the connection between these different "red" tribes, from the phonecians, to the native americans, to the vikings, britons (druids), to the tribe of dan, these are the cananites.

+well, I always wondered what this whole red thing is, and it seems to be having to do with white skin colour that they painted red, he says, or with facial hair, including the prophet mohamed who had a red beard as well. however, the name cananite still bothered me because canine means dog, and I think the dog was one of the first animals to stop eating (for some religious purposes).

+I have no real good way to put any of this together, but I'll just shoot it all out there. the arians were supposedly coming from the taurus constellation (aldebaron), and I've also heard from the pleadies as well. the dog people must be coming from the dog constellation, which of course in my mind immediately means sirius.
+I also heard that the sirian/pleadian alliance is like the most powerful one too.

+so does that mean that the major seed for the semite people is coming from the sirians? get it, syria, assyria, etc. it seems to fit good enough for me it's now my working hypothesis, anyway.

+---

+one really cool thing about not being able to see things in my imagination is it gives me tremendous ability to look at things (even though I make tons of visual mistakes), and I remember some things that I cannot reproduce visually.

+anyway, some time after I had moved back to madrid from berlin, I saw a sign for a fashion thing on the road which I believe was loewe. there was a darker (olive) skinned man on the poster with extreme hair (I don't remember if it was spiked or what), but I remember when I looked at the poster, the first thing I thought of was, that guy looks exactly like the sirians.
+I didn't think of it much and honestly hadn't really thought about it again until now.

+so I don't really know what to make of it all, but I really felt for some reason when I was writing that previous entry where I speculated that the semites were the next ones (that is jews hollywood, etc.) now after the aryans to take their dominating role, and it looks like the domination is magickal in the form of controlling the media. their movies teach kids how to behave since very young.

+personally, I'm not partial much to film because it's so boring, and non-interactive.
+I think that the animation is a much better place to tell a story than a television screen, and if they really wanted to control the population with their magick, they'll need to get some nosebook technology.

+however, I do not believe that the nosebook technology is available to the cannanites yet.
+I think it's pretty much aryan dominated, know what I mean...

 # the end

 ### 2020-08-04 ??:?? - the gratitude circlejerk